magic-FE/mc-react-form/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](#running-tests) for more information.

+### `npm run dist`
+Transform your src/components code to dist folder use babel. and transform your css file use less and autoprefixer.
+Your component is ready to be deployed!

 ### `npm run build`

 Builds the component for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>

-### `npm run dist`
-Transform your src/component code to dist folder use babel. and transform your less code to css source.
-Your component is ready to be deployed!

 ### `npm run eject`